aish1910/PassportProcessingSystem/README.md

  This approach gives `14hours and 2 min` as the total time taken to process passport applications of all candidates

-*Approach 2(Allocating more persons to the counters which complete the task faster)
+<h3>Approach 2(Allocating more persons to the counters which complete the task faster)</h3>

 In this Approach, we try to allocate more persons to a counter which processes the applications faster.
 For eg, the processing time of counter 2 in Step#1(Application Submission) is 2 min, but the processing times of the other two are 4 min.

-No of persons processed by counter1 in 15 min : 15/4 = 3 persons
+No of persons processed by counter1 in 15 min : 15/4 = 3 persons<br/>
-No of persons processed by counter2 in 15 min : 15/2 = 7 persons
+No of persons processed by counter2 in 15 min : 15/2 = 7 persons<br/>
-No of persons processed by counter3 in 15 min : 15/4 = 3 persons
+No of persons processed by counter3 in 15 min : 15/4 = 3 persons<br/>

 So as illustrated above, counter2 processes 7 persons in the first 15 min whereas counter1 and counter3 can process just 3.